chef/chef-web-docs/chef_master/source/dsl_handler.rst

 .. tag dsl_handler_summary

 Use the Handler DSL to attach a callback to an event.
-If the event occurs during the Chef Infra Client run, the associated callback is executed.
+If the event occurs during a Chef Infra Client run, the associated callback is executed.
 For example:

 * Sending email if a Chef Infra Client run fails
 * Aggregating statistics about resources updated during a Chef Infra Client runs to StatsD